 Buildings and structures of special architectural or historic interest are listed nationally by the Secretary of State for Digital, Culture, Media and Sport.
 While buildings are graded according to their importance, the legal protection afforded is the same and applies to the whole building (including the interior) in every grade.

 Consent is therefore required from the council for any changes that would affect the character either externally or internally of the building.
 It is a criminal offence to undertake any such changes without first gaining permission.
-Routine maintenance and repairs carried out on a like-for-like basis will not normally require listed building consent; however, it is worth noting that the replacement of single glazed windows with double glazed always requires consent and is often unacceptable.
+If carrying out a repair or renewal to a listed building would affect its character as a building of special architectural or historic interest, then listed building consent will be required.
+Many repairs will not affect the character of the building.
+However, it is not true that repairs using like-for-like materials will never require consent as such repairs still may affect the special interest in the building.
+The removed materials may, for example, hold historic interest.
+However, it is worth noting that the replacement of single glazed windows with double glazed always requires consent and is often unacceptable.

 If you wish to apply for listed building consent, the form can be found on the Planning Portal.